Carmen: Synopsis, Character Map

 Carmen

-No, you don’t love me.
-If you like me, you won’t leave me.
-You have to follow me.
+You don’t love me.
+If you love me, you can’t leave me one moment.

 Don José